Holiday rentals in Cannop

 Forest based 1-bedroom barn.

 1-bedroom accommodation in the heart of the Forest of Dean.
 Within minutes you are walking or riding amongst the trees.
-Private parking on site, bathroom, kitchenette, sofa sitting area and double bed in bedroom.
+Private parking on site, bathroom, kitchenette, sofa seating area and double bed in bedroom.
 Centrally located close to the Forests highlights including, Puzzlewood, Cannop Ponds, Forest of Dean Cycle Centre, Dean Forest Railway, Mallards Pike, Wenchford Picnic Area, Beechenhurst and the Sculpture Trail.
-Just a short drive from Symonds Yat, Lydney Harbour, Tintern Abbey.
+Just a short drive from Symonds Yat, Lydney Harbour, and Wye Valley

 Top guest favourite